enkomio/RunDotNetDll/README.md

  - [Download binary][2]

 ## Usage
-_RunDotNetDll_ has a syntax similar to RunDll32, it accepts a DLL and a method to invoke.
+_RunDotNetDll_ has a syntax similar to RunDll32, it accepts a DLL and a method name (or its metadata token) to invoke.
 If no method is provided, a list of all defined methods is displayed.

 Find below an example of execution: